Examples

 turtlebot3_automatic_parking

-demo was using a 360 laser Distance Sensor LDS-01 and a reflective tape.
+demo was using an LDS-01 360 laser Distance Sensor and reflective tape.
 The LaserScan topic has intensity and distance data from LDS.
 The TurtleBot3 uses this to locate the reflective tape. - The

 turtlebot3_automatic_parking